ssfsx17/ffpnp/Jobs/JobDetails/Fighter.md

 ### Fighting Arts T1

 Advance (1 AP) (single) - Attack with double damage.
-You suffer from Immobilize and Broken Armor status until your next turn.
+You suffer from Immobilize and Broken Armor status (2).

 Tomahawk (1 AP) (single) - Attack, as if your weapon was ranged.